Erdem-Sevilmis/SemesterProjekt/README.md

 ## Application Features

-> UML Use Case Diagram
+**UML Use Case Diagram**
 ![](images/UML-Use-Case.png)

 ## UI Flow
 > Insert Wireframes here

-## #Application Architecture
+## Application Architecture

-> UML Class Diagram:
+**UML Class Diagram:**
 ![](images/UML-Class.png)

-> UML Sequence Diagram:
+**UML Sequence Diagram:**
 ![](images/UML-SEQ.png)

 ## Unit Tests

-> Why were this tests chosen?
+**Why were these tests chosen?**
+The tests were selected based on their criticality to the project.
+It was crucial to thoroughly test these components as they play a vital role in ensuring the project's success.
-> Why is the tested code critical?
+**Why is the tested code critical?**
+The tested code holds utmost importance as it serves as the foundation of the project.
+It plays a pivotal role in determining the functionality and overall success of the project.

 ## Credits